 Bonneville Dam & Fish Ladder Tours

 The Bonneville Reservoir was created behind the dam, and is a popular spot for summer activities like boating and swimming.
 Fish ladders installed at the dam are intended to help salmon, steelhead, and other native fish navigate past the dam in order to spawn upstream – and that journey is also a tourist attraction during spawning season.
-There are “fish cams” you can see on the dam's website, and large viewing windows at the dam itself.
+The best opportunity to see migrating salmon is late April through early November, with the first two weeks of September offering the peak opportunity.